Bolesław II the Bold: Deposition and death

-In 1077 Bolesław II's troops helped two pretenders to assume the throne: Ladislaus I of Hungary, another son of Béla I, and again Iziaslav in Kiev.
+In 1077, Bolesław II's troops helped two pretenders to assume the throne: Ladislaus I of Hungary, another son of Béla I, and again Iziaslav in Kiev.
 In 1078, while returning from the latter campaign, the Polish troops conquered Red Ruthenia.
 In 1079, however, the conflict with the Polish nobles culminated into open revolt and Bolesław was deposed and banished from the country.
 The circumstances that led to the King's banishment hinge on the person of Bishop Stanislaus of Kraków, who had excommunicated the king for his infidelity.

 From historical records it appears that Bishop Stanislaus was involved with the barons' opposition movement, plotting to remove the King and to place his brother Władysław Herman on the throne.
 Bolesław II unilaterally declared Stanislaus guilty of treason – Gallus Anonymus uses the word "traditor" meaning traitor.
-On 11 April 1079 Bolesław either ordered the death and dismemberment of the bishop or, according to Master Wincenty Kadłubek, carried out the deed himself.
+On 11 April 1079, Bolesław either ordered the death and dismemberment of the bishop or, according to Master Wincenty Kadłubek, carried out the deed himself.
 Kadłubek wrote his account nearly 100 years after Gallus Anonymus and a century and a half after the actual affair.
-His account as well as artistic tradition holds that this took place during the celebration of Mass.
+His account, as well as artistic tradition, holds that this took place during the celebration of Mass.
 Though the bishop had privately and then publicly warned the king to repent of adultery and other vices, Bolesław chose a course of action more characteristic of his nickname, "the Bold".
-Kadłubek categorically condemns the murder of Stanislaus as savage and unjust; meanwhile, Gallus Anonymus passes negative judgement on both the bishop, on account of his treason, and on Bolesław, for his shameful conduct in administering the punishment.
+Kadłubek categorically condemns the murder of Stanislaus as savage and unjust; meanwhile, Gallus Anonymus passes a negative judgement on both the bishop, on account of his treason, and on Bolesław, for his shameful conduct in administering the punishment.

 Bolesław found refuge at the court of King Ladislaus, who also owed his crown to the deposed king.
 However, according to Gallus Anonymus, Bolesław II's atrocious conduct towards his Hungarian hosts caused his premature death in 1081 or 1082 at the hands of an assassin, probably by poisoning.
 He was about 40 years old.